LinX64/LinX64/readme.md

 ### Hi there 👋

-I'm an energetic, hard working & smart person who's passionate about Android since 2016.
+An energetic, hard working & smart person who's passionate about Android since 2016.
 Loves and solves new & complicated challenges while working.
 Worked as a Pentester, Developer, IT-Programming prof. before.
 Also, "He never get tired of coding on Mobile platforms".

 **Android projects:**